xlladdins/xll/docs/Excel4MacrosE-G.md

 | 2               | Upward               |
 | 3               | Downward             |

-Auto\_text    corresponds to the Automatic Text check box.
+Auto\_text&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Automatic Text check box.
 If the selected text was created with the Data Labels command from the Insert menu and later edited, this option restores the original text.
 Auto\_text is ignored for text boxes on worksheets and macro sheets.

-Auto\_size    corresponds to the Automatic Size check box.
+Auto\_size&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Automatic Size check box.
 If you have changed the size of the border around the selected text, this option restores the border to automatic size.
 Automatic size makes the border fit exactly around the text no matter how you change the text.

-Show\_key    corresponds to the Show Legend Key Next to Label check box in the Data Labels dialog box.
+Show\_key&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Show Legend Key Next to Label check box in the Data Labels dialog box.
 This argument applies only if the selected text is an attached data label on a chart.

-Show\_value    corresponds to the Show Value option button in the Format Data Labels dialog box.
+Show\_value&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Show Value option button in the Format Data Labels dialog box.
 This argument applies only if the selected text is an attached data label on a chart.

 The following list summarizes which arguments apply to each type of text item.

-Add\_indent   This argument is for only Far East versions of Microsoft Excel.
+Add\_indent&nbsp;&nbsp;&nbsp;This argument is for only Far East versions of Microsoft Excel.

 |                              |                                             |
 | ---------------------------- | ------------------------------------------- |